nbloomf/feivel/doc/tutorial/tutorial.md

     > feivel --repl &

-The interpreter window has a text entry box toward the bottom where we enter commands, and a scrolling text area above where our interaction is recorded.
-Type this into the command entry box:
+The interpreter window has two text boxes: an **entry box** below where we enter commands, and an uneditable **history box** above where our interaction is recorded.
+Type this into the entry box:

     > int: 2^30